Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: General description

 Let us consider the weak, electro- and photo- pion production reactions:

-Here $N$ represents a nucleon and $l$ denotes the outgoing charged lepton or neutrino in charged current (CC) and neutral current (NC) interactions.
+Here, $N$ denotes a nucleon, $\nu (\bar{\nu})$ a neutrino (anti-neutrino) and $l$ the outgoing charged lepton or neutrino in charged current (CC) and neutral current (NC) interactions, respectively.
 The four-momentum of each particle is indicated in parentheses.
-In the weak and electro-production reactions, the momentum transfer is defined by $\mathbf{k} = \mathbf{k}_1 - \mathbf{k}_2$, and the invariant quantities $Q^2$ and $W$ are given by: